oroinc/documentation/backend/api/using/index.rst

     that the request will fail if the resource has been updated since the client last accessed the resource.

 .. note::
-    For details see the `Create and Update Related Resources Together with a Primary API Resource`_ section.
+    For details see the `Creating and Updating Related Resources with Primary API Resource`_ section.

 DELETE